The MPhys project module descriptors:

-At the end of Week T3:05 the MPhys Projects Co-ordinator will publish a list of potential MPhys projects titles and abstracts provided by the supervisors describing the project.
-During Weeks T3:06-07 Stage 2 MPhys students will review the list of projects being offered at:
+At the start of Week T1:01 the MPhys Projects Co-ordinator will publish a list of potential MPhys projects titles and abstracts provided by the supervisors describing the project.
+During Weeks T1:01-02 Stage 3 MPhys students will review the list of projects being offered at:

 The method used to allocate projects applies the following rules, descending in priority:

-Each pair of assessors will be sent three pro-forma marksheets - one each on which to enter their own marks and the third 'Agreed Marks' pro-forma.
+Each pair of assessors will be sent three pro-forma marksheets - one each on which to enter their own marks and the third 'Agreed Marks and Feedback' pro-forma.
 It is important that, in the first instance, each assessor forms an independent judgement of the work and records this on their own pro-forma.
 However, they may then, if they wish, compare notes with the other assessor (as shown on the pro-forma) and enter agreed marks on the third pro-forma which will be the starting point of the discussion at the moderation meeting.
-If the assessors cannot agree about the marks, they should clearly indicate this on the Agreed Marks pro-forma (e.g. by striking it through) in which case their individual marks will be referred to for a decision, which will normally be made following a review by a third assessor.
+If the assessors cannot agree about the marks, they should clearly indicate this on the Agreed Marks pro-forma (e.g. by striking it through).
+In such cases their individual marks will be referred to for a decision, which will normally be made following a review by a third assessor.

 Students are expected to discuss their plans for reports, posters and presentations with their supervisors to the extent of having the outlines (i.e. at a table-of contents-level of detail) reviewed/checked.
 However, supervisors should not make detailed comments on drafts.
 The work that is assessed must represent the skills and judgement of the student, not the supervisor.